-Why do we feel hungry after smoking or eating weed?
-Why weed makes you hungry?
+Why do you get hungry after smoking weed?
+Why we get the munchies

 Anyone who has ever smoked marijuana has experienced the 'munchies'.
-The munchies are the (according to people on the Internet) the reason that Shaggy from Scooby-Doo always wanted to hog on all the food.
+The munchies are the (according to people on the Internet) the reason that Shaggy from Scooby-Doo always just wanted to eat all the snacks.

-Munchies and the resultant eating is generally followed by a realization that you've ended up overeating.
-A lot.
+Munchies and the resultant eating generally leads to a lot of overeating.
 Is that good or bad?
 Let's find out.

 The science behind munchies